moonspore/examples/setup.md

 ```
 3. Launched an Android emulator using `sudo ./emulator -avd Pixel_3a_API_30_x86` to create a *Pixel 3a* device
 4. Installed the React Native app on the emulator using `npx react-native run-android`
-5. Launched a second emulator using `sudo ./emulator -avd Pixel_3a_API_30_x86 -read-only` to create another *Pixel 3a* device (since the same command was used to launch the emulator, the React Native app is already installed on the second emulator when it launches)
+5. Launched a second emulator using `sudo ./emulator -avd Pixel_3a_API_30_x86 -read-only` to create a second *Pixel 3a* device (since the same command was used to launch the emulator, the React Native app is already installed on the second emulator when it launches)
 6. Opened the React Native app on both emulators
 7. Both devices display the "My Wallet" application interface which consists of two buttons "Initialize Agent with name Alice" and "Initialize Agent with name Bob"
 8. Tapped "Initialize Agent with name Alice" on the first device and tapped "Initialize Agent with name Bob" on the second device